What is Customer Retention?

 1. Revenue churn rate

-This metric measures the percentage of a company’s revenue lost to customer churn.
+Churn Rate is the metric that measures the percentage of a company’s revenue lost to customer churn.
 The higher the rate, the more difficult it will be for a business to survive, given its current revenue stream.

 (Monthly Recurring Revenue (MRR) lost that month — Upgrades or Additional Revenue from Existing Customers) / Total MMR at the beginning of the month